 After negotiations with the at-fault party, we won a $100,000 settlement on our client’s behalf.
 Reach out to us today to learn more about how we can support you throughout your case.

-Ostroff Injury Law has also recovered millions of dollars for clients injured in hit and run crashes where the at-fault fleeing driver was never found.
+Ostroff Godshall Injury and Accident Lawyers has also recovered millions of dollars for clients injured in hit and run crashes where the at-fault fleeing driver was never found.
 There are still sources of insurance and compensation to pursue in this instance.
 We will be happy to explain these potential sources of recovery in our free consultation.

 Common Reasons Why Driver’s Flee the Scene

 At-fault drivers often flee the scene when they are engaging in illegal activity.
 For example, they might be DUI, uninsured or driving without a license.
 A motorist might also leave the scene if they are:

 - Driving while high on drugs

 - Driving a stolen vehicle